 - The first study Female genital mutilation in the European Union (2012) mapped out the situation of female genital mutilation in the EU.

 - The second study Estimation of girls at risk of female genital mutilation in the European Union (2015) estimated the risk of female genital mutilation in Ireland, Portugal and Sweden.

-- The third, upcoming study Estimation of girls at risk of female genital mutilation in the European Union - Belgium, Greece, France, Italy, Cyprus and Malta (2017–2018), will estimate the risk of female genital mutilation in a further six Member states: Belgium, Cyprus, France, Greece, Italy and Malta.
+- The third, upcoming study Estimation of girls at risk of female genital mutilation in the European Union - Belgium, Greece, France, Italy, Cyprus and Malta (2017–2018) will estimate the risk of female genital mutilation in a further six Member states: Belgium, Cyprus, France, Greece, Italy and Malta.